maheshkkumar/VTU-Results/README.md

     result.get_group_usn()
     result.get_entire_result()

-    Every Result, will be exported to a text file.
+    Every Result, will be exported to a text file in your current working directory.

 Package Reference
 ========